-A dedicated and secure compound containing bins, and/or skips, and storage areas, into which all waste materials generated by construction site activities are to be stored, is to be established within permitted site compound north of the proposed 220Kv substation.
+A dedicated and secure compound containing bins, and/or skips, and storage areas, into which all waste materials generated by construction site activities are to be stored, is to be established within proposed site compound.

 Waste materials generated will be segregated on at the site compound, where it is practical.
 Where the on-site segregation of certain wastes types is not practical, off-site segregation will be carried out.
 There will be skips and receptacles provided to facilitate segregation at source.
 All waste receptacles leaving site will be covered or enclosed.
 The appointed waste contractor will collect and transfer the wastes as receptacles are filled.